Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### Forgot Password

-There is an option to reset password if you forget password.
+There is an option to reset password in case the password is forgotten.

 #### Initiate Reset Password